benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 ## What it is

-You can think of pattern matching as a `switch` statement on steroids.
-Many people have asked for a `switch` in Python over the years, though I can see why it has never been added.
+It's tempting to think of pattern matching as a `switch` statement on steroids.
+However, as the rationale PEP points out, it's better thought of as a "generalized concept of iterable unpacking".
+Many people have asked for a `switch` in Python over the years, though I can see why that has never been added.
 It just doesn't provide enough value over a bunch of `if ... elif` statements to pay for itself.
-The new `match ... case` feature provides the features of `switch`, plus the "structural" matching part -- and some.
+The new `match ... case` feature provides the basics of `switch`, plus the "structural" matching part -- and some.

 The basic syntax is shown in the following switch-like example (imagine we're rolling our own Git CLI):